When do the new number plates come out?

 The first series of number plates were issued in 1903 and ran until 1932, consisting of a one or two-letter code followed by a sequence number from 1 to 9999.
 The code indicated the local authority in whose area the vehicle was registered.
 In England and Wales these were initially allocated in order of population size, as determined by the 1901 census.
 Thus A indicated London and FP indicated the smaller population of Rutland.

 By 1932, however, the available codes were running out.
 An extended scheme was introduced that placed a serial letter before the code and the numbers only ran to 999.
 By the 1950s, this scheme had already hit a dead end.
 The next successful and long-running format was the prefix registration format.
 Prefix registrations, those that existed before 2001, all adhered to the format of a single year identifying letter.
 Then this would be followed by a number that may be one, two or three digits in length.
 Finally, the registration plate would end in three letters that would identify the area of the country in which the registration was issued.

 Since 2001, this number has now taken on more importance.
 It is now the number that has become the 'age identifier'.
 These registrations follow the format of a two-letter prefix (the location), a two-digit year identifier and three more randomly selected letters.
 The year identifier works in this way: in March the number will simply echo the last two digits of the year (i.e. 16 in March 2016) and in September 50 is added to this number (i.e. 66 in September 2016).

 The current number plate format should have sufficient numbers to run until 2051.
-To find out more about registration numbers, the new 2018 registration plates or to register your interest in a new car displaying one of the latest registrations, call us at Lookers today or visit one of our dealerships located across the UK.
+To find out more about registration numbers, the latest 2019 registration plates or to register your interest in a new car displaying one of the latest registrations, call us at Lookers today or visit one of our dealerships located across the UK.
 You can also enter your number plate into our free online car valuation tool to find out how much your car is worth.